-We believe that our music inspires, transforms, and connects us to each other and our world.
+We are helping to heal the world through music.
+We use the vehicle of joyful, group percussion to create meaningful, personal interactions.
+We believe that music inspires, transforms, and connects us to each other and our world.

-Our mission is to provide opportunities for people of all ages to experience the joy and connectedness of African music; we are helping heal the world by building community through music and connection.
+Our mission is to provide opportunities for people of all ages to experience the joy and interdependence of music.

 - in the power of music to inspire, connect, and transform;